MicrosoftDocs/well-architected/well-architected/cost-optimization/optimize-data-costs.md

 Here are some of the service's features:

-- *Monitoring*: You can use Backup Center as a single pane of glass to monitor your jobs and backup inventory on a day-to-day basis.
-Backup Center provides an interface to Backup Reports, which uses Azure Monitor Logs and Azure Workbooks.
+- *Monitoring*: You can use Azure Backup center as a single pane of glass to monitor your jobs and backup inventory on a day-to-day basis.
+Azure Backup center provides an interface to Azure Backup reports, which use Azure Monitor Logs and Azure workbooks.
-- *Reports*: Backup Reports offers the following capabilities.
-You can allocate and forecast cloud storage consumed.
-You can audit backups and restores.
-You can identify key trends at various levels of granularity, and gain visibility and insights into cost optimization opportunities for your backups.
+- *Reports*: Azure Backup reports offer the following capabilities:
+  - Allocate and forecast consumed cloud storage.
+  - Audit backups and restores.
+  - Identify key trends at various levels of granularity
+  - Gain visibility and insights into cost optimization opportunities for your backups.
 - *Reserved capacity*: [Azure Backup Storage](/azure/backup/backup-azure-reserved-pricing-optimize-cost) reserved capacity offers you a discount on capacity for backup data stored for the vault-standard tier when you commit to a reservation for either one year or three years.
 A reservation provides a fixed amount of backup storage capacity for the term of the reservation.
-- *Archive tier*: Customers rely on Azure Backup to store backup data, including their long-term retention (LTR) backup data, according to the retention needs defined by the organization's compliance rules.
-In most cases, the older backup data is rarely accessed and is only stored for compliance needs.
+- *Archive tier*: You can use Azure Backup to store backup data, including long-term retention (LTR) backup data, according to the retention needs that your organization's compliance rules define.
+In most cases, the older backup data is rarely accessed and is stored only for compliance needs.
 Azure Backup supports backup of LTR points in the [archive tier](/azure/backup/archive-tier-support), in addition to snapshots and the standard tier.

 **Storage solutions:** Azure has many storage solutions.
 They offer various features and capabilities to help optimize costs based on your specific requirements.
 Azure has guidance to help you [choose the right data store](/azure/architecture/guide/technology-choices/data-store-decision-tree).

 It's important to assess your data access patterns, retention needs, and performance requirements to choose the most suitable storage solution and configuration.
-Additionally, regularly monitoring and optimizing your storage usage with tools like Azure Advisor can help you further optimize costs
+Regularly monitoring and optimizing your storage usage by using tools like Azure Advisor can help you further optimize costs.

 ## Organizational alignment

-The Cloud Adoption Framework provides guidance for recommendations optimizing data costs for organizational analytics platforms.
+The Cloud Adoption Framework provides guidance for optimizing data costs for organizational analytics platforms.

 For more information, see [Data lifecycle management](/azure/cloud-adoption-framework/scenarios/cloud-scale-analytics/govern-lifecycle).